What is arthritis?

 Arthritis is a very common disease.
 It is a form of joint disorder which involves the inflammation of one or more joints.
 Common symptoms of arthritis include pain, stiffness and inflammation of the joints.
 The severity, location and the progression of arthritis varies from person to person.

-There are many different types of arthritis.
-The most common forms of arthritis are osteoarthritis and rheumatoid arthritis.
+There are many different forms of arthritis, with the most common being osteoarthritis and rheumatoid arthritis.
 Other types of arthritis include:

-• Juvenile arthritis – a number of different arthritic conditions in children.
+- Juvenile arthritis – a number of different auto-immune arthritic conditions in children

 Osteoarthritis (also known as degenerative joint disease) is a wear-and-tear disease that is often associated with ageing.
 It is most commonly seen in people who are over 50, but also can develop at any age as a result of an injury or another joint-related condition.